jamesnetherton/docker-atom-editor/README.md

 xhost +
 ```

 This allows *all* hosts access to the X server and thus isn't great for security.
-When your done using your containers, it's a good idea to revoke access with:
+When you're done using your containers, it's a good idea to revoke access with:

 ```
 xhost -